About GGC

 Currently, Kate is completing a Master of Science in Agricultural Economics from the University of Saskatchewan, where her thesis explores the role of zero-till technology in reducing emissions and increasing carbon sequestration.
 This will build on her Bachelor of Science in Agriculture Business from the University of Saskatchewan.
 In her spare time, Kate also referees high-level hockey across the country.

-Hana Sabah Communications Manager
+Hana Sabah Sr. Manager, Communications

 Prior to her role at GGC, Hana refined her skills at a leading public affairs agency, where she played a crucial role in bridging government and public relations to enact legislative changes and shape political agendas.
 Hana’s core communications skills were also cultivated through leading high-profile events and workshops for a not-for-profit organization, where she organized large gatherings exceeding 300 attendees and led national-level communications operations.